-HQG Inc., HQG, Limited and Hangzhou Youmai Technology Co., Ltd., or Hanghzou Youmai, were established by us in 2014.
-HQG, Limited and Hangzhou Youmai now operate our cross-border e-commerce business.
+HQG Inc., HQG Limited and Hangzhou Youmai Technology Co., Ltd., or Hanghzou Youmai, were established by us in 2014.
+HQG Limited and Hangzhou Youmai now operate our cross-border e-commerce business.
+Hangzhou Netease Yanxuan Trading Co., Ltd. or Hangzhou Yanxuan, was established by us in 2016.
+Hangzhou Yanxuan now operates our e-commerce platform through which we sell our private label products.